cariad/rolumns/docs/source/cook-book/flat-with-child-records.rst

         }
     ]

-To add a *Planet* column to our table, we'll describe a path that drills into this new child object.
+To add a *Planet* column to our table, we'll describe a path that drills into this new child record.

 Code Sample
 -----------

-This code is identical to :doc:`the Flat Table example <flat>` except for a new *Planet* column, which uses dots to describe a path into the *address* child object:
+This code is identical to :doc:`the Flat Table example <flat>` except for a new *Planet* column, which uses dots to describe a path into the *address* child record:

 .. testcode::